Delta3-Studio/Backdash/docfx/docs/troubleshooting.md

 ## Separate Updating Game State from Rendering in Your Game Loop

 [Backdash](https://github.com/lucasteles/Backdash) will call your advance frame callback many times during a rollback.
-Any effects or sounds which are generated during the rollback need to be deferred until after the rollback is finished.
+Any effects or sounds that are generated during the rollback need to be deferred until after the rollback is finished.
 This is most easily accomplished by separating your game state from your render state.
 When you're finished, your game loop may look something like this: